Race for Profit: How Banks and the Real Estate Industry Undermined Black Homeownership

 • fileAs: Taylor, Keeanga-Yamahtta

-• bioText: Keeanga-Yamahtta Taylor is assistant professor of African American studies at Princeton University and author of From BlackLivesMatter to Black Liberation and How We Get Free: Black Feminism and the Combahee River Collective.
+• bioText: Keeanga-Yamahtta Taylor is professor of African American studies at Princeton University and author of From BlackLivesMatter to Black Liberation and How We Get Free: Black Feminism and the Combahee River Collective.

 • name: Keeanga-Yamahtta Taylor